aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/managing-workbooks-and-worksheets/how-to-detect-a-file-format-and-check-if-the-file-is-encrypted/_index.md

 The following sample code illustrates how to detect a file format (using the file path) and check its extension.
 You can also determine whether the file is encrypted.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-DetectFileFormatandCheckFileEncrypted-DetectFileFormatandCheckFileEncrypted.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-DetectFileFormatandCheckFileEncrypted-DetectFileFormatandCheckFileEncrypted.java" >}}